nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

         {% include figure.liquid
             path="/img/Earthquake_Playthrough_01_files/Earthquake_Playthrough_01_13_0.png"
             class="img-fluid rounded"
-            alt="A scatterplot map overlaid on a shaded relief base map, showing earthquake epicenters across the study area.
+            alt="Image of a scatterplot map overlaid on a shaded relief base map, showing earthquake epicenters across the study area.
 Each point represents an earthquake event, with color indicating depth (in kilometers) using a coolwarm colormap — shallow quakes are shown in blue and deeper ones in red.
 The size of each point reflects earthquake magnitude.
 There is an evident northward gradient in earthquake depth, consistent with a subducting slab."
         %}
     </div>
 </div>